 The dining room is a large airy room well equipped for genteel service.
-Linen table cloths and napkins are furnished and chinaware bearing the Wentworth coat of arms
+Linen table cloths and napkins are furnished and chinaware bearing the Wentworth coat of arms makes an attractive table.
+Colored men wait the tables.
+The walls are decorated with athletic and other student pictures dating back many years.

-INDIVIDUAL BOTTLES OF WHOLE MILK ARE SERVED TWICE DAILY TO EACH CADET.
+INDIVIDUAL BOTTLES OF WHOLE MILK ARE SERVED TWICE DAILY AT MEAL TIME TO EACH CADET.